andrewheiss/colourlovers/README.md

 ```
 pattern1 <- clpattern('1451')
+# plot the pattern
 plot(pattern1)
+# extract colors from the pattern
+swatch(pattern1)
 ```

 The response includes the creator's username, COLOURlovers ratings (views, votes, comments, hearts, and rank), the palette of colors (in hexidecimal representation) used in the pattern, and URLs for the images of the pattern.